kallaway/100-days-of-code/r1-log.md

 Did 10+ challenges on FCC in JS.
 11 more in this section.
 Learnt about loops.
 This is very similar to Python, however, Do..While is a new thing for me.

 ### R1D4
+Did 10+ JS challenges on FCC.
+No time for project work unfortunately, Christmas-time is coming, need to arrange a lot of things in advance.